gilch/hissp/docs/style_guide.rst

 although there are many cases you might be viewing code outside your primary editor.

 Failing that, automation to automatically strip it is also common practice.
-However, trailing whitespace can be significant in multiline `Unicode token`\ s, and similarly in `Comment`\ s that are not discarded.
+However, trailing whitespace can be significant in multiline :term:`Unicode token`\ s, and similarly in `Comment`\ s that are not discarded.

 Trailing spaces are significant in certain languages you may sometimes want to embed in your code, such as Markdown.

-In the case of `Unicode token`\ s, it's usually preferable to use explicit escape sequences, like ``\N{space}`` to clearly indicate to humans that those trailing spaces are intentional,
+In the case of :term:`Unicode token`\ s, it's usually preferable to use explicit escape sequences, like ``\N{space}`` to clearly indicate to humans that those trailing spaces are intentional,